tophat/jenkins-timeline-plugin/docs/contribute.md

 ...
 ```

 These two changes will ensure that the API requests to Jenkins' Workflow API will reach the endpoints properly.

-Disabling the security will avoid the web app hitting Jenkins' CORS protection.
+Disabling the security to avoid the web app hitting Jenkins' CORS protection by using [CORS Filter Plugin](https://plugins.jenkins.io/cors-filter/)

 __Make sure to revert those two changes before opening up a PR or building the plugin.__